 'But it's so chic!' she'd argued.
 'Adrienne created eet especially for me.

-You're such a prude.'
+You're such a prude.

-The more he'd screamed at her to put some clothes on, the more determined she'd been to wear it.
+The more hed screamed at her to put some clothes on, the more determined she'd been to wear it.
 To wear it and humiliate him.
-Her only gestures to modesty were the two goldfish - one in each bra cup - and they could hardly be relied on to stay in a nipple-covering position all the time.
+Her only gestures to modesty were the two goldfish - one ui each bra cup - and they could hardly be relied on to stay in a nipple-covering position all the time.
 He hated her.
 But he loved her.
 The Brazilian Bombshell.
 What could he do?
 She drove him crazy.
 But he was stuck with it.
 The third richest man in the whole of the world had a wife who wore a couple of goldfish at dinner parties.

-He tried to rip his eyes away from her and back to the game of RISK he was playing with his three favourite dinner guests.
+He tried to rip his eyes away from her and back to the game of RISK he was playing with his .three favourite dinner quests.
 It was Julius's go.
-With his yellow counters he'd established a foothold in Africa and was poised to throw the dice and attack Southern Europe, where Rimmer's blue counters had their second front.
+With his yellow counters he'd established a foothold in Africa and was poised to throw the dice and attack Southern Europe, where R.immers blue counters had their second front.
 The third player, the Frenchman with the kiss curl, looked on earnestly.
-If the yellow assault should succeed, he could break out of South America with his red counters and swamp George's green counters, which were massed in the U S A.
+If the yellow assault should succeed, he could break out of South America with his red counters and swamp George's green counters, which were massed in the USA.
 Julius shook the dice and rolled three threes.
 Rimmer rolled two fours.
-Julius attacked and Rimmer defended, until the yellow hordes had been reduced to only two counters.
+Julius attacked and Rammer defended, until the yellow hordes had been reduced to only two counters.
 The Italian rolled his eyes skywards.
 He was finished, and he knew it.

-'Well, Julius, me old fruit,' Rimmer grinned, 'looks like you re a gonner.

-Caesar took off his laurel wreath and scratched his balding head.
-'I'm going to get a drink!' he stormed, and stalked off to the poolside bar.

-'So -' Rimmer turned to his two remaining adversaries -'just Messrs Patton and Bonaparte left in.'
+'Well, Julius, me old fruit, Rimmer grinned, looks like you're a gonner.'
+Caesar took of This laurel wreath and scratched his balding head.
+'I'm going to get a drink! he stormed, and stalked off to the poolside bar.
+'So -' Riminer turned to his two remaining adversaries -jnst Messrs Patton and Bonaparte left in.
 'God damn you, you dirty son of a bitch!'
 General Patton threw his huge cigar into the pool.
 'Throw the dice and get it over with.'
 One of the waiters - Rimmer couldn't remember his name - leaned over and whispered discreetly.

-'There's a gentleman in the main reception who insists on seeing you, sir.'
-'Send him away.'
+Thercs-a gentleman m the main reception who insists on seeing you, sir.

-'He insists, sir.'

-grinning.

 'Send him away.
-I'm busy.'
+Hc insists, sir.'
+'Send him away.
+1m busy.
 'He says his name is "Lister", sir.
-Claims he was your cohort on Red Dwarf.'

-Lister stood in the mahogany-panelled library, where the man in the penguin suit had finally ushered him.
+Claims he was your cohort on Red Dwarf Lister stood in the mahogany-panelled library, where the man in the penguin suit had finally ushered him.
 He helped himself to a foot-long Havana cigar, and sat in the huge leather reading chair, his legs crossed on the polished walnut table.
-The twelve feet high double doors swung open and Rimmer strode in,
+The twelve feet high double doors swung open and Rirnmer strode in, grinmng.
 'Listy!
 Long time no see.
-I was going to invite you, but ...
-I didn't really think it was your scene.'
+I was going to invite you, but. . .
+I didn't really think it was your scene.
 'You've done pretty well for yourself.
-What are you now, the second richest man in the world?'
+What arc you now, the second richest man in the world?
+"Third,' said Rimnier, modestly.

-'Third,' said Rimmer, modestly.
 'Long way to go before I'm second.'

-'And married to Juanita Chicata.'

-'I'm getting by,' Rimmer nodded.
+'And married toJuanita Chicata.
+I'm getting by, Rimmer nodded.
 He reached into the drawer behind his desk.
 'So, two years.
 Has it really been two years?'